Nenkai/OpenAdhoc/README.md

 <details>
   <summary>GT7</summary>
   Out of scope.
-GT7 uses swift compiled to adhoc bytecode.
+GT7 no longer uses Adhoc language and instead uses Swift (custom parser & compiler) which is then compiled to adhoc bytecode.
 </details>

 ## ⚙️ Compilation